Custom LASIK has taken LASIK to a whole new level.

 Nidek Quest Laser

-Like regular LASIK, Topography-Assisted LASIK uses measurements of your nearsightedness and astigmatism to plan the treatment for your eye.
+The Nidek Quest laser also performs both types of custom LASIK (wavefront optimized and topography guided).
+As discussed above, Topography guided LASIK uses measurements of your nearsightedness and astigmatism to plan the treatment for your eye.
 In addition, it uses your eye’s unique corneal topography map to treat small irregularities that cannot be corrected by glasses.

 If you live in Los Angeles or Orange County, California the good news is that you will certainly be able to find high quality LASIK surgeons.
 Gregg Feinerman, MD is an Orange County LASIK specialist using only the safest custom LASIK technology.
 If you are seeking LASIK in Los Angeles or in Newport Beach, you have come to the right place.
 We hope you are enjoying our LASIK website, and feel that it contains a vast amount of information regarding LASIK eye surgery.